Code-Institute-Submissions/eeefitness/README.md

 - **Social Media Links**: allows the user to easily access the gym's fictitious Facebook, Instagram, YouTube and Twitter accounts.

 #### index.html features
-  - full-screen **hero image** with 'Sign Up' **call-to-action button** to entice the user to sign up immediately upon entering the site.
+  - Full-screen **hero image** with 'Sign Up' **call-to-action button** to entice the user to sign up immediately upon entering the site.
   - EEE Fitness Services Section provides the user with a concise description of the services on offer.  **Eye-catching icons** provide them with an understanding of the services at a glance.  **Call-to-action buttons** facilitate the user's curiosity by linking to further information about each service, located elsewhere on the site.
-  - a **carousel** featuring client testimonials and accompanying photographs allows the user to read positive reviews of the gym, its staff and facilities.
+  - A **carousel** featuring client testimonials and accompanying photographs allows the user to read positive reviews of the gym, its staff and facilities.
   - Meet the Team section with photographs of the gym trainers and accompanying information allows the users to see the staff members in a visually appealing way and to find out about their qualifications.
   - **Call-to-action banner** in orange with a **call-to-action button** enabling the user to click and sign-up without having to scroll back up to the top of the page or to click the menu button.

 #### facilities.html features
-  - **banner image** with motivational heading
+  - **Banner image** with motivational heading
-  - **high quality images** of gym members and gym equipment allows the user to see the gym's facilities.
+  - **High quality images** of gym members and gym equipment allows the user to see the gym's facilities.
 The images show both male and female gym members in order to appeal to prospective users of both genders.
 Short descriptions of the gym's different zones explain succintly what is on offer to the gym's members.

 #### classes.html features
-  - **banner image** with motivational heading
+  - **Banner image** with motivational heading
-  - a **tabbed navigation pane** allows the user to easily tab, rather than scroll, through the different days of the week in order to see what classes are on offer.
+  - A **tabbed navigation pane** allows the user to easily tab, rather than scroll, through the different days of the week in order to see what classes are on offer.
-  - **call-to-action** 'Learn More' buttons have been placed next to each class to quickly bring the user to a class description and accompanying image located further down the page.
+  - **Call-to-action** 'Learn More' buttons have been placed next to each class to quickly bring the user to a class description and accompanying image located further down the page.

 #### membership.html features
-  - **banner image** with motivational heading
+  - **Banner image** with motivational heading
-  - A **card deck** clearly displays the different membership packages on offer, their components and price.
+  - A **card deck** with bullet point statements clearly displays the different membership packages on offer to the user, their components and price.
-  - a **call-to-action** 'Sign Up' button allows the user to navigate straight to the Sign Up form without having to use the navigation bar.
+  - A **call-to-action** 'Sign Up' button allows the user to navigate straight to the Sign Up Form without having to use the navigation bar.

 #### contact.html features
-  - **banner image** with motivational heading
+  - **Banner image** with motivational heading
+  - A full page **Contact Us Form** allows the user to contact the company without having to open their own email provider's website or app.
-  - **form** allows the user to contact the company.
-They can their name, email address, phone number type their enquiry and send it straight to the gym via a **call-to-action** 'Submit' button.
+  They are asked to provide their name, email address, phone number and to type their enquiry into a textarea.
+  This will enable staff members to greet the user by name and to provide them with a more efficient service when they contact them to follow up on the enquiry.
+  - A **call-to-action** 'Submit' button to encourage the user to send their enquiry to the gym.

 #### register.html features
   - **banner image** with motivational heading
-  - **form** allows the user to sign up to become a member of the gym.
-They can submit their name, email address, phone number and choose their desired membership package from a drop-down list.
+  - A **Sign-Up Form** enables the user to sign up to become a member of the gym.
+  Users are asked to submit their name, email address, phone number and choose their desired membership package from a drop-down list.
-  - **call-to-action** 'Sign Up' button
+  - A **Call-to-action** 'Sign Up' button encourages the user to complete the registration process.

 ### Future Features
+ - A payment system so that new users can buy their membership package immediately from the site.
  - An online booking system for classes that current gym members can access through the website.
- - A payment system so that new users can buy their membership package immediately from the site.
  - A link to TrustPilot or a similar consumer review website where the gym’s current members can share their positive experiences at EEE Fitness.

 ##### back to [top](#table-of-contents)